 In single shot mode different measurement commands can be selected.
 The 16 bit commands are shown in Table 7.
-They differ with respect to repeatability (low, medium and high) and clock stretching (enabled or disabled).
+They differ with respect to repeatability (low, e.g. 0x2C06: high repeatability measurement with clock stretching enabled

 The repeatability setting influences the measurement duration and thus the overall energy consumption of the sensor.
 This is explained in section 2.2.